Here in New York, the personal injury lawyer fees are almost always one-third (1/3) of the sum recovered, or 33.33%*.

 In this scenario, the client retains some risk because if the case is not successful, the attorney will have the right to charge the client for the expenses, which are usually paid out of pocket by the attorney.
 So, if the case is lost, then the attorney has the right to send a bill for whatever money was spent to move the case forward.

 In reality, this “risk” is not a very significant one as (1) the vast majority of accepted cases are settled; and (2) most firms would never send a bill to a client after they’ve lost their case.
-That would really be kicking someone while they are down (but the attorney does the right to do so under this option).
+That would really be kicking someone while they are down (but the attorney does have the right to do so under this option).

 Payment Option 2: Percentage of Total Recovery